-The Riverdale Community Coalition is a grassroots coalition formed in January 2013.
+The Riverdale Community Coalition is a strong grassroots coalition formed in January 2013.
 Today our outreach extends to include hundreds within 13 civic groups from North to South and West to East Riverdale.
-Our goal is the preservation of our neighborhood in character, context and scale.
+Our goal remains the preservation of our neighborhood in character, context and scale.

 We originally formed in 2013 in response to the proposed Continuing Care Retirement Community (CCRC) "Rivers Edge", being planned along the Hudson River in North Riverdale.
 The original proposal was situated on property zoned for single-family residential homes only.
 The proposal was not compatible to the R1 surrounding neighborhood and neither did it give any thought to supporting the goals of the community’s, long-term land use plan, CD 8 2000: A River to Reservoir Preservation Strategy.

 Due to the changes in the law which came about through the Mayors Zoning for Quality and Affordability (ZQA)in 2016, CCRC's became a permitted use in single-family residential areas, this in turn facilitated the project.

 The recent approval by City Planning and the NYC Council on the CCRC, means that part of the CCRC will be built in the R1 zoning district, within the heart of the Special Natural area District.
 A portion of the CCRC will be built on the northern R4 campus.
 This will take place over the next four years.
 There will however be modifications and restrictions put in place.